nomadiidamon/IuvoParticles/README.md

+#Particle System application
+This Particle system application is developed using the Walnut app Template from StudioCherno: https://github.com/StudioCherno/Walnut
+This is a personal app using that template.
+Original template readme is being modified for brevity and ease of use.

 # Walnut
 Walnut is a simple application framework built with Dear ImGui and designed to be used with Vulkan - basically this means you can seemlessly blend real-time Vulkan rendering with a great UI library to build desktop applications.
 The plan is to expand Walnut to include common utilities to make immediate-mode desktop apps and simple Vulkan applications.
 Currently supports Windows - with macOS and Linux support planned.
 Setup scripts support Visual Studio 2022 by default.

 ![WalnutExample](https://hazelengine.com/images/ForestLauncherScreenshot.jpg)